ricardoadorno/backend-rest-mysql/README.md

 # Backend Rest Projects

 This repository contains a list of projects that I have developed using the main backend technologies.
-The projects are using the REST API architecture and having a connection with a MySQL database.
+The projects are using the REST API architecture and having a connection with a MySQL database and NestJs.

-[ ] Javascript - Node - Nest

-[ ] Java - Spring Boot

-[ ] C# - .NET Core

 ## Requirements